![]() deutsches Glossar |

 DARK TERRITORY

-A territory with a non-signaled operation.
+A territory with a non-signalled operation.

 DEPARTURE YARD